Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Simulation Studies

 In this setting, the treatment free model in the second stage of estimation aims to represent $y^{opt}-\mu_1-a_2^{opt}(1-1.5x_{12})$ which depends on $a_2^{opt}$, which in turn is a function of second stage parameters $\bpsi_2$ and covariate $x_2$.
-The treatment free model in this setting cannot be computed analytically, we nevertheless assumed that the treatment-free models were linear in the covariates measured at their respective stages, and thus in these simulations, it is always the case that the treatment-free models are misspecified and, for those methods relying on a propensity score, the treatment models are fit using correctly-specified logistic regression models at each stage using all covariates measured at that stage.
+The treatment free model in this setting cannot be computed analytically.
+We nevertheless assumed that the treatment-free models were linear in the covariates measured at their respective stages, and thus in these simulations, it is always the case that the treatment-free models were misspecified.
+For those methods relying on a propensity score, the treatment models were fit using correctly-specified logistic regression models at each stage using all covariates measured at that stage.

-Figure 2 summarizes the estimates of blip parameters using the three methods in two-stage Setting 1.
-As expected, pdWOLS and PAL works when at least one of the treatment or treatment-free models is correctly specified (in this case, the treatment model is correctly specified); and Q-learning with LASSO failed, since the treatment free model at both stages are misspecified.
-For pdWOLS and PAL, refitted estimators are nearly unbiased, and they perform better than their penalized counterparts.
-At stage 1, PAL estimators have large bias, however, after the refitting procedure, the bias decreased to almost zero, which indicates the excellent performance of variable selection procedure of Dantzig selector but the need for an additional step for accurate estimation.
+Figure 2 summarizes the estimates of blip parameters using the three methods in the two-stage Setting 1.
+As expected, pdWOLS and PAL work when at least one of the treatment or treatment-free models is correctly specified (in this case, the treatment model is correctly specified), and Q-learning with LASSO failed, since the treatment free model at both stages are misspecified.
+For pdWOLS and PAL, refitted estimators were nearly unbiased, and they performed better than their penalized counterparts.
+At stage 1, the bias of PAL estimators decreased to almost zero after refitting.
+Thus, PAL exhibits excellent performance in variable selection but requires the additional step of refitting for accurate estimation.
 Unlike PAL, pdWOLS can have small bias even without the refitting procedure.

 Table 3 presents the variable selection results for optimal treatment decisions.
-The important tailoring variable was selected by all the methods at both stages.
-At stage 2, the false positive rate of pdWOLS is much smaller than other two methods: for instance, the selection frequency of $AX_2-AX_{10}$ are all less than $5\%$, as do stage 1.
-Note that at stage 1, because the pseudo-outcomes are different for refitted version and their penalized counterparts, the variable selection result varies from each other too.
+The important tailoring variables were selected by all methods at both stages.
+At stage 2, the false positive rate of pdWOLS was much smaller than other two methods.
+For instance, the selection frequency of $AX_2-AX_{10}$ were all less than $5\%$.
+Note that at stage 1, because the pseudo-outcomes were different for refitted version and their penalized counterparts, the variables selected by the procedures may differ between penalized and unpenalized implementations.